Information Technologies Courses

 Course discusses old and new methods to move data from business systems to more enterprise data system including the various database repositories.
 Oracle Data Warehouse Builder will be used for hands-on use in the class.
 These are commonly used tools and are available for education purposes.
 Python will also be discussed and how businesses are choosing to use it for some tailored data movement projects.

 CSC425 – Data Modeling and Analytics

 Course will help the student learn the theory and process of creating data models suitable for everything from small business to enterprise environments.
 Course introduces data exploration helping students to learn what questions to ask, best ways to get the data, known methods to explore and how to determine if results make sense and why.
 In continuing objective to provide the students with industry alignment, available tools such as Tableau, Cognos and Microsoft Power BI will be employed in the class room.

 Course explores data communications (transmission of this digital data between two or more computers) and telecommunications network that allows computers to exchange data.
 The basics of Data Communication and Computer Network (DCN) and will also take the student through various advance concepts related to Data Communication and Computer Network.
 The students will do work together to design an internal network within the computer lab to explore the various aspects that must be considered to run a telecommunications system between computers.

 CSC444 - E-Commerce

-CSC472 - Integrative Project
+CSC472 – Capstone I

-This course is a project-oriented course designed for juniors and seniors to culminate their knowledge and skills obtained from their studies within the computer science major.
+This course is a continuation of CSC472 project-oriented course designed for seniors to culminate their knowledge and skills obtained from their studies within the computer science major.
 Student teams will develop a project scope, project plan, document functional specifications, develop a design document, implement specified functions, provide weekly progress reports, give project presentations to the class, conduct final project presentation to the class, and provide a complete final report that includes documentation of all class activities.